Metaphors We Live By: Concepts

-Conceptual metaphor, and a detailed examination of the underlying processes, was first extensively explored in this book.
-Since then, the field of metaphor studies within the larger discipline of cognitive linguistics has increasingly developed, with several annual academic conferences, scholarly societies, and research labs contributing to the subject area.
+The book offered the first extensive exploration of conceptual metaphor and a detailed examination of its underlying processes.
+Since its publication, the field of metaphor studies within the larger discipline of cognitive linguistics has increasingly developed, with several annual academic conferences, scholarly societies, and research labs contributing to the subject-area.
 Some researchers, such as Gerard Steen, have worked to develop empirical investigative tools for metaphor research, including the metaphor identification procedure, or MIP.

-In Psychology, Raymond W. Gibbs, Jr., has investigated conceptual metaphor and embodiment through a number of psychological experiments.
+In the field of psychology, Raymond W. Gibbs, Jr., has investigated conceptual metaphor and embodiment through a number of psychological experiments.
 Other cognitive scientists, for example Gilles Fauconnier, study subjects similar to conceptual metaphor under the labels "analogy", "conceptual blending" and "ideasthesia".

-Conceptual metaphors are seen in language in our everyday lives.
-Conceptual metaphors shape not just our communication, but also shape the way we think and act.
+Conceptual metaphors occur in language in everyday speech.
+Conceptual metaphors shape not just our communication - they may also shape the way we think and act.

 In George Lakoff and Mark Johnson's work, Metaphors We Live By (1980), we see how everyday language is filled with metaphors we may not always notice.
 An example of one of the commonly used conceptual metaphors is "argument is war".